 Notwithstanding, the changes to the scheme and Historic England considering that significant improvements have been made, the overall assessment of the scheme is that it would affect the setting of heritage assets.
 The prevailing scale of the town centre and close proximity of low rise listed buildings means that the overall scale bulk and massing of the illustrative scheme, particularly from certain views, will be imposing and detrimental to the setting of these heritage assets.
 Your Officers agree with Historic England, however, that the proposal will cause "less than substantial harm" to heritage assets.
-The effect of the duties imposed by section 66(1) and 72(1) of the Planning (Listed buildings and Conservation Areas) Act 1990 is to require decision-makers to give considerable weight and importance to the desirability of preserving the setting of listed buildings, and to the desirability of preserving the character or appearance of a conservation area.
+The effect of the duties imposed by section 66(1) and 72(1) of the Planning (Listed buildings and Conservation Areas) Act 1990 is to require decision-makers to give considerable weight and importance to the desirability of preserving or enhancing the character or appearance of a conservation area.